Skip to main content

 • replacement payments

-• income treated under the financial arrangement rules as derived by the entity
+• income treated under the financial arrangement rules as earned by the entity

 • income under a lease of land

-• proceeds from the disposal of property noted above
+• earnings from the sale or transfer of property noted above

 • foreign investment fund income